 Yes, South Carolina allows car insurers to use an insurance credit score when determining premiums.
 This insurance credit score is calculated based on several factors, including your credit, financial standing, and other risk factors.

 Good drivers qualify for discounts in South Carolina, but the savings don’t stop there.
-Depending on your lifestyle, age, driving record, and policy management, you may qualify for several discounts that can add up to a significant savings on your premium.
+Depending on your lifestyle, age, driving record, and policy management, you may qualify for several discounts that can add up to significant savings on your premium.
 Some of these discounts include:

 - Passive Restraint